(too BER kyoo lin tests)

 • Viral infections: Skin testing may be deferred with major viral infections.

-• Pediatric: Very young children (<6 weeks of age) may also have an absent or delayed response.
+• Pediatric: Infants <6 months of age may have an absent or delayed response.

 • Administration: For intradermal administration only; do not administer IV, IM, or SubQ.
 Epinephrine (1 mg/mL) should be available to treat possible allergic reactions.